Take control of your sprint delivery

 A better solution — offered by Unleash, allows you to hide those unfinished features from your users.
 This means that you are able to release as planned, and only expose those features you are confident about to your users.

-Feature toggles are a very simple technique that gives you full control over features in your solution.
-Unleash gives you the power to decide which toggle should be enabled and which should be disabled.
+Feature flags are a very simple technique that gives you full control over features in your solution.
+Unleash gives you the power to decide which flag should be enabled and which should be disabled.

 By the help of activation strategies you can take full control of feature roll-out